 Use Case #2: To Help Senior Executives to Save Time

-Senior executives don’t always have time to ask their top applicants interview questions themselves, even when it comes to a director, VP or EVP roles.
-Senior executives use video interviews to save time while allowing them to weigh in on which applicant they feel to be the right fit or before meeting the applicants in-person.
+Senior executives don’t always have time to ask their top applicants interview questions themselves, even when it comes to director, VP or EVP roles.
+Senior executives use video interviews to save time while allowing them to weigh in on which applicant they feel to be the right fit or before meeting them in-person.

 Use Case #3: Reduce Interviewer Bias with Pre-Recorded Interviews

 A pre-recorded video interview allows companies to diversify the rating function across multiple users.
 The system allows for as many users as needed to be involved in the process.
 This lets the company track rating results, ensuring no recruiter bias.
 The system also allows for the sharing of interviews, which not only reduces biases but increases the likelihood someone else will see something another person may have missed, too.

 Many organizations use pre-recorded video interviewing as a method to streamline processes between recruiters and hiring managers, including the sharing of information.
 With recruiters conducting back-to-back phone interviews, notes can begin to lack detail after a certain point.
 Organizations can use video interviews to ensure hiring managers are getting the information they need from the recruiter’s notes.